orov-io/anne-bonny/README.md

 - [x] Use squirrel to build SQL statements
 - [] Healthcheck in dockerfile
 - [x] Use echo+Validator to validate request data
-- [] Add a front client (use flutter)
+- [] Add a front client (use flutter?)
 - [] Swagger auto generation
 - [] Add a public golang sdk api client for the exposed API.
 - [] Add a private golang sdk api client for both the exposed and the internal services API.
 - [x] Add hot reloading to docker-compose
+- [] Add redis and a cache example.
 - [] Deployer
 - [] IaC
 - [] KrakenD : It will coexist with caddy?
-Caddy will do the krakenD tas for no local overcharging?
+Caddy will do the krakenD task for no local overcharging?
 - [] Jaeaguer
 - [] Kubernetes
 - [] Local CI/CD tool with Jenkins or GitLabCI